Devil’s Food Bundt Cake

 Chocolate glaze

-- Combine all glaze ingredients in a microwave-safe bowl or double boiler until smooth.
-Let cool slightly.
+- Combine – In a microwave-safe bowl or double boiler, combine all the chocolate glaze ingredients until smooth.
+Let cool until thick but still pouring consistency.

-- Pour glaze over the cooled bundt cake.
-Leave to set for a few minutes before you serve.
+- Glaze – Place the cake on a cooling rack and gradually pour glaze over the cooled bundt cake.
+Shake the rack to let the excess drip off.
+Leave to set for a few minutes before cutting and serving.

 - Enjoy!